geagrofia/raise_fs/README.md

 This script is a hard coded guide to the directories and parameter files that comprise the R repository (in this case the irm repository).
 This guide should be used as a template for the raise_fs repository.

+*D:/repos/raise-fs/code/rmd/irm_modular.Rmd*

+This will be the base script used in raise_fs repository.

+The base script will allow for:
+* 2 innovations (more dynamic choices will follow)
+* estimation of yield and production
+* comparison of suitability and yield of innovations
+* variable sowing dates (variable growth period lengths possibly to follow)

+The base script will use where possible the following packages:
+* terra instead of raster
+* SpatRaster instead of Raster
+* SpatVector instead of sf vectors
+* dplyr instead of base functions/methods
+* WKT instead of proj4

 ### 2.1.2 Extensions